 . . .
 Cuz It's Got to be Real!

 At a previous college where I taught, the tuition was VERY high.
-Many of my students received generous scholarships but after the recession, the generosity wasn't as forthcoming.
-The university was struggling also.
-There would come a point in the semester where students' bills weren't paid for any host of reasons--- loans were not approved yet, scholarship money was not in yet... always some kind of bureaucracy getting in the way!
+When the university began struggling financially, there would come a point in the semester where students' bills weren't paid for any host of reasons--- loans were not approved yet, scholarship money was not in yet... always some kind of bureaucracy getting in the way!
 To address these financial delays, the university would simply drop students from their classes.
 This means they could not access campus email, course blackboards, their ID... nothing!
 I am not someone who gets angry, upset, or ashamed because I grew up poor, but I do resent people and institutions who try to punish and alienate me because of it.
 That's when I taught myself website design.
 None of my students could reach my digital university pages after they had been dropped from courses, making it more difficult for them to stay caught up with the work.
 Well, guess what?
-Any student in the world with a phone or computer can reach this space now.
+Anyone in the world with a phone or computer can reach this space now.
 "Knowledge reigns supreme"...and it don't have to cost a thing.
 And those university pages were so ugly and cumbersome that I ain't never missed any of it since I left it behind.

-The digital work of this class will not be difficult but it could possibly be different from your other classes.
+The digital work of my classes is not difficult but it could possibly be different from your other classes.
 Here's the motto: if Carmen can do it, anyone can!
 Seriously!
 I am very basic and simple.
 If there is something I want to do better (like use videos and music in my classes), then I will exploit the available technology to do it.
 (I never even did facebook.
 I have no interest in the foolishness my friends and fam do up in there.)
-No one ever taught me how to do word art, rip videos and remix them, embed, or change CSS to suit my own needs, but I managed to teach it all to myself.
+No one ever taught me how to do word art, rip videos and remix them, embed, or change code to suit my own needs, but I managed to teach it all to myself.
 Like I said, if I can do this, really, anyone can.
-For those of you who already know code, you can help us all out even more.

 In the words of Cheryl Lynn (check her out here lip-syncing on Soul Train): "It's.
 Got.
 To.
 Be.
 Real!"